Theodora Goss: Awards

 Theodora Goss's writing has been nominated for the 2017 Locus Award for "Red as Blood and White as Bone," the 2015 Mythopoeic Award for "Songs for Ophelia", the 2011 Locus Award for "The Mad Scientist's Daughter," the 2008 Mythopoeic Award for "In the Forest of Forgetting", the 2007 Nebula Award for "Pip and the Fairies", and the 2005 World Fantasy Award for Best Short Fiction for "The Wings of Meister Wilhelm".

 She won the 2017 Rhysling Award for Best Long Poem for "Rose Child" and the 2004 Rhysling Award for Best Long Poem for "Octavia is Lost in the Hall of Masks".
 In 2008, her story "Singing of Mount Abora" won the World Fantasy Award for Best Short Fiction.

-Her 2017 novel The Strange Case of the Alchemist's Daughter was a nominee for the 2018 Nebula Award and the 2018 Compton Crook Award for best first novel.
+Her 2017 novel The Strange Case of the Alchemist's Daughter was a nominee for the 2017 Nebula Award and the 2018 Compton Crook Award for best first novel.

-Her 2019 short story "How to Become a Witch-Queen" was nominated for the 2020 Shirley Jackson Award for short fiction.
+Her 2019 short story "How to Become a Witch-Queen" was nominated for the 2019 Shirley Jackson Award for short fiction.

+Her poem "How to Become a Sea Witch" was nominated for a Hugo Award in 2026.